 - Take 30 minutes to an hour the next day (or next weekend) and move to a second problem area on your list.
 This approach will keep you from being overwhelmed while you minimize belongings.
 Maybe you’d like to tackle that photo collection next instead of a room?
 Give it a go, if you are feeling up for it.
 The last thing you want, however, is the sense that you’re being driven to let go of things that you will later regret having done.

 The fact is, your belongings have been collecting over time…probably years.
-In the same way, taking time to process what truly is necessary to keep shouldn’t be crammed into a weekend.
+In the same way, taking time to process what truly is necessary to keep might not be wise to cram into a single weekend.

 Finally, please remember that your purpose isn’t to organize.
 Buying handy dandy little baskets to hold or hide items doesn’t make them disappear; owning less does.